 Overall process time: 7 weeks.

-Once the DfE has completed the section 96 approval process, the EFA set funding validity for qualifications eligible for EFA funding.
+Once the DfE has completed the section 96 approval process, we then set funding validity for qualifications eligible for ESFA funding.
 This process runs in parallel with the section 96 approval process and is completed within the same 10 working days from DfE receiving the Ofqual qualification data.

-The EFA funding validity criteria for qualifications is available within the EFA Funding Regulation guidance.
+The ESFA 16 to 19 funding validity criteria for qualifications is available within the ESFA funding regulation guidance for young people.

-Step 5 – Publishing EFA validity on LARS
+Step 5 – Publishing ESFA validity on LARS

 Time taken: dependent on the Individualised Learner Record (ILR) returns.

-Once the EFA has completed the EFA funding validity process, the updated EFA funding validity data is sent to the SFA for publishing into LARS.
-LARS is available online and further education stakeholders can use LARS to check the EFA funding validity for a qualification.
+Once we have completed the 16 to 19 funding validity process, the updated ESFA 16 to 19 funding validity data is published on LARS.
+LARS is available online and further education stakeholders can use LARS to check the ESFA 16 to 19 funding validity for a qualification.

 The funding validity data in LARS is updated to coincide with the ILR data returns made by funded institutions, so that the latest funding validity is available for qualifications being returned in the ILR.

-Queries relating to qualifications that are regulated by Ofqual and approved on section 96, but not showing on LARS with EFA funding validity should be directed to the SFA.
-The SFA contact email address is firstname.lastname@example.org.
+Queries relating to qualifications that are regulated by Ofqual and approved on section 96, but not showing on LARS with ESFA 16 to 19 funding validity should be directed to firstname.lastname@example.org.